jhoelzel/jhoelzel.github.io/_posts/2022-02-18-opsgenie-prometheus-europe.md

 "https://MyApp.app.eu.opsgenie.com/" do you see it yet?

-The client I was helping with is an EU customer and therefore Atlassian would put them on european servers, which to my suprise, don't talk to each other.
+The client I was helping with is an EU customer and therefore Atlassian would put them on european servers, which to my surprise, don't talk to each other.

 All you need to do is change the Opsgenie API url to european servers: